Dear USC Students,

 - Meeting this COVID-19 safety requirement is mandatory in order to start attending classes on campus this spring semester.
 Online degree program students are exempt from this requirement.
-If you are exclusively enrolled in an online degree courses and not coming to campus, you may complete an attestation form and submit it to the COVID-19 Response Team at email@example.com; please provide your USC ID number along with the completed form.
+If you are currently outside the U.S. and unable to completed the vaccination requirement due to scarcity, please complete the Scarcity Exemption Form.

 CONSENT FOR TREATMENT